 HIV is the name of a virus.
 When you are diagnosed as HIV positive, it means that there are copies of the virus in your bloodstream, indicating that HIV has taken control of some of your immune cells.

 AIDS is the name of the syndrome a person develops after HIV has so severely weakened their immune system that they're at risk for developing illnesses a healthy immune system would typically fight off.

 It usually takes many years of living with HIV and not taking HIV medications to develop AIDS.

-The term AIDS -- which is short for acquired immunodeficiency syndrome -- has a very specific medical definition.
+AIDS -- which is short for acquired immunodeficiency syndrome -- is a very specific medical definition.
 To be considered as having AIDS, one of these two things must be true:

 Your CD4 count is below 200 cells/mm3.
 CD4 cells are part of the body's immune system.
 They're a type of immune cell called a T cell, and they're responsible for fighting off infections in your bloodstream.
 A CD4 count is a test that looks at the number of CD4 cells in your blood.

-You develop an "AIDS-defining condition," one of about two dozen specific illnesses (including several cancers and bacterial, fungal, or viral infections) that can be fatal for people with a weakened immune system.
+You develop an "AIDS-defining condition," also called an opportunistic infection.
+This is one of about two dozen specific illnesses (including several cancers and bacterial, fungal, or viral infections) that can be fatal for people with a weakened immune system.

-During the 1980s and 1990s, when HIV/AIDS first became a huge health scare, AIDS was considered the final or end stage of HIV infection.
+During the 1980s and 1990s, when HIV first became a huge health scare, AIDS was considered the final or end stage of HIV infection.
 But that was during a time when effective HIV treatment was still being developed.
-These days, HIV medications can -- and often do -- raise even some of the lowest CD4 counts back above 200, and can help the body fight off AIDS-defining conditions.
+These days, HIV medications can -- and often do -- raise even some of the lowest CD4 counts back above 200, and can help the body restore the health of its immune system.